Skip to content

 A Signal-First Outbound playbook built for Light Labs.

-Light Labs sells fast ISO 17025 testing + transparency software to food and supplement brands.
-Their three sharpest buyers are brands hit by AB 899, brands named in FDA recalls or Consumer Reports, and DTC brands whose competitors just started showing test data.
-This is the playbook to reach them.
+Three plays for Light Labs’s sharpest buyers — brands hit by AB 899, brands named in FDA recalls or Consumer Reports, and DTC brands whose competitors just started showing test data.

 Most labs send the same email.
 Light Labs can do better.